Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Critique of the existing concepts and timekeeping procedures in the TTL

-By Nussenzveig the TTP is an ill-posed problem -- the definition of the tunneling time on the basis of such fundamental concepts as the flow velocity and group velocity is impossible in principle because "transmission and refection are inextricably intertwined" \cite{Nus}.
-This pessimistic view on the possibility of a successful introduction of individual characteristic times for tunneling (transmission) has been repeatedly appeared in the TTP (see, e.g., \cite{Win,Ha2,Han}).

-In this connection, it is worthwhile to consider the timekeeping procedure presented in \cite{Olk1} whose authors claim that their approach based on "the non-coherent flux-separation" technique allows the individual description of transmission and reflection in the spatial regions asymptotically remote from the barrier region.
+As is seen, the main shortcoming of the preceding timekeeping procedure is its inability to distinguish the dynamics of transmitted and reflected particles at the initial stage of scattering.
+In this connection, of importance is to dwell on "the non-coherent flux-separation" technique which, as is claimed in \cite{Olk1}, resolves this problem.
+The fact is that, in reality, this approach does not solve this problem.

-This claim is erroneous on closer inspection.
-Firstly, the time operators $\hat{t}_{\pm}(x)$ introduced in this approach imply averaging over time, what is alien to QM.
-Secondly, the authors claim that the formalism of these operators agrees with the conventional QM.
-However, in fact, this is proven only for the initial and final stages of the time-dependent OCS, i.e., for the asymptotically remote (from the barrier) spatial regions, when the total flux $J$ is equal either to $J_+$ or $J_-$; $J_\pm=J \Theta(\pm J)$ (see p.137); here the positive $J_+$ and negative $J_-$ fluxes describe forward and backward motion, respectively.
-Thirdly, even if this formalism would be compatible with QM in all spatial regions, it could not overcome those difficulties to appear within the existing group tunneling-time concept.
+Firstly, the time operators $\hat{t}_{\pm}(x)$ introduced in this approach imply averaging over time, and the authors claim that such averaging agrees with the conventional QM.
+However, in fact, this was proven only for the initial and final stages of the OCS, i.e., for the asymptotically distant (from the barrier) spatial regions, when the total flux $J$ is equal either to $J_+$ or $J_-$; $J_\pm=J \Theta(\pm J)$ (see p.137); here the positive $J_+$ and negative $J_-$ fluxes describe forward and backward motion, respectively.